Device-independent uncloneable encryption: Introduction

 In this section, we give an overview of how we construct our DI uncloneable encryption with variable keys (DI-VKECM) scheme, and how we prove its security.
 All the arguments in this section are for proving uncloneability.
 In the context of VKECM, uncloneability is the requirement that if the encryption of a uniformly random message gets distributed between two parties, say Bob and Charlie, then the average probability that both of them guess the message given access to independently generated decryption keys, is exponentially small in the number of bits in the message.

-\paragraph{Formulating security in terms of a non-local game.} The first thing to notice is that the Wiesner states correspond to the states after the measurement of one of the parties (let's say Alice) in the CHSH non-local game.
+\paragraph{Proving security by analyzing a non-local game.} The first thing to notice is that the Wiesner states correspond to the states after the measurement of one of the parties (let's say Alice) in the CHSH non-local game.
 Therefore, we can consider doing something very similar to many protocols for DI quantum key distribution (QKD) \cite{PAB+09}.
 During the encryption process, the client (who is honest) and the receiver (who may be dishonest) will share states compatible with some $l$ copies of the CHSH game.
 On some of these copies, the CHSH game will be self-tested, and the rest will be used for encryption.
-The idea is that, if a random subset is used for self-testing, the dishonest receiver, who had to have prepared the devices beforehand, would have had to actually prepare i.i.d. copies of the ideal CHSH state and measurements in order to pass the self-testing check.\footnote{In principle, one might be able to use some other non-local game with self-testing properties; however, the CHSH game is particularly convenient since (after Alice's measurement) the ideal strategy produces exactly the Wiesner states.
+The idea is that, if a random subset is used for self-testing, the dishonest receiver, who had to have prepared the devices beforehand, would have had to actually prepare i.i.d. copies of the ideal CHSH state and measurements (up to some amount of noise per copy) in order to pass the self-testing check.\footnote{In principle, one might be able to use some other non-local game with self-testing properties; however, the CHSH game is particularly convenient since (after Alice's measurement) the ideal strategy produces exactly the Wiesner states.
 We also note that the monogamy of entanglement game from~\cite{TFK+13} (which was used in the~\cite{BL20} security proof) was shown to have some self-testing properties as well~\cite{BC21}.
 However, to our knowledge all self-testing properties of that game are derived for the ``one-sided DI'' scenario where Alice's operations are trusted, and hence it is unclear whether they could be applied to obtain a fully DI protocol.}

 However, there is one key aspect in which the situation here differs from that in QKD.
 In a DIQKD protocol, measurements corresponding to all copies of the game in question can be done at once, and then the Serfling bound can be applied to the resulting input-output distribution, in order to say something about the entire distribution from what is observed in the self-testing subset of inputs and outputs.
 However, for uncloneable encryption, measurements corresponding to the copies of the game which will be used for encryption cannot be done at the same time as the testing subset; in an honest implementation, these states need to remain unmeasured because the ciphertext needs to be quantum.
 Thus there is no fixed distribution on which the Serfling bound can be applied.